WheelNDealN/Software/README.txt

 This application is an inventory management project. an example use of this is if a employee wants a new piece of hardware they must login, and create a new request.
+There are two users, regular and admin, each can do different functions.
+There are two sql tables for requests and different products, and one more for the user sign in, all passwords are hashed.
+The only emails i have used are, Wheeler_adam@hotmail.com and adwheele@cisco.com. so you can use any other email to sign up

                   ----Important #1----
 Sometimes your session gets bugged, i wasnt able to understand what